ZakariyaAlHelal/Strategic-Selection-of-Technology-Project-Portfolio-Using-Heuristic-Search/README.md

 This repository accompanies the paper: "Strategic Selection of a Technology Project Portfolio as a Multi-Dimensional Knapsack Problem with Structured Balance Penalties" and provides a reproducible implementation of the proposed optimization framework.

-## Overview
+## Purpose

+This project provides a computational decision-support framework for strategic project portfolio selection under constraints, enabling analysis of trade-offs between short-term value and long-term capability development.

 The project implements a heuristic-based portfolio optimization approach using Simulated Annealing (SA) to select a balanced and resource-feasible set of projects.

 The framework supports multiple data sources and experimental configurations, enabling flexible testing and reproducibility.

-## Purpose

-This project provides a computational decision-support framework for strategic project portfolio selection under constraints, enabling analysis of trade-offs between short-term value and long-term capability development.

 ---